Critics' Circle Award for Distinguished Service to the Arts

 Each year since 1988 The Critics' Circle has presented an award for Distinguished Service to the Arts, voted for by all members of the Circle, embracing Dance, Drama, Film, Music, Visual Arts and Architecture.
 This performing arts Award takes the form of an engraved crystal rose bowl, presented at a celebratory luncheon.
+Thus the award is also known colloquially as The Rose Bowl Award.